adamwjo/DOM_PAIRING_LAB/README.md

 ## Strech Deliverable

 - Write a function that creates a button, that when clicked, will change the background color. (click event)
+- Make a branch and "pull request" for your code.

 ## Example